-We recommend contacting your system's IT help desk to check if there is nextflow module (nf-modules) available for testing.
+We recommend contacting your system's IT help desk to check if there is a nf-core nextflow module available for testing.
 These modules are rigorously tested and should provide guidance for the final nextflow.config setting and parameters.
 On AWS, Azure, or Google Cloud it can use Batch to achieve massive parallelism.
-The Nextflow documentation contains details about how each of these use-cases can be configured.
+The Nextflow documentation contains details about how each of these use cases can be configured.